Forecast-it/API/sections/tasks.md

 (Formerly known as cards.
 See old docs here: [Cards](cards.md#cards))

 ## Get all tasks
+- `GET /v4/tasks` - Returns all tasks in your account in a paginated response.
+- `GET /v4/tasks/updated_after/YYYYMMDDTHHmmss` - Returns all tasks in your account that have been updated after the specified time in a paginated response.
+Example value: `20180216T210047`.

 - `GET /v3/tasks` - Returns all tasks in your account (This may be a large dataset).
 - `GET /v3/tasks/updated_after/YYYYMMDDTHHmmss` - Returns all tasks in your account that have been updated after the specified time.
 Example value: `20180216T210047`.